baumrasen/TcBuild/README.md

 # Create a plugin

-Create a .NET Library Project targeting net472 or newer and install `TcBuild` nuget package.
+Create a .NET Library Project targeting net472 or newer and install `TcBuild.ficnar` nuget package.
-The TcBuild nuget comes with some base classes and interfaces to get you started.
+The TcBuild.ficnar nuget comes with some base classes and interfaces to get you started.
 So you just have to create a class inheriting from one of the following plugin base classes: